KXTV: News operation

 Local news was instituted from the station's beginning, with radio newsman Hank Thornley as the first anchor on KBET-TV, and slowly expanded through the 1960s.
 Even though at one point in the early 1970s KXTV briefly eclipsed it, the station has spent most of its history a distant second or third to KCRA-TV, the Sacramento area's traditional news leader.
 At times, not even KXTV and KOVR-TV combined could equal KCRA's news ratings.

 Known under such names as The Big News, Channel 10 News, Newservice 10, and Eyewitness News, the "News 10" name was adopted in 1984 with Belo's takeover of the station.
 The 40-person news staff, the smallest in the market at the time, was expanded.
 Ratings rose and came closer to challenging KCRA.
 However, between 2006 and 2010, ratings fell, and KOVR surpassed KXTV in morning and early evening news.

 In 2022, KXTV and reporter Brandon Rittiman were honored with a Alfred I. duPont–Columbia University Award for a series on the role electrical utility PG&E played in sparking the Camp Fire in 2018.
+The station won another in 2025 for "The Wild West of Education", a news series by reporter Andie Judson over failings and financial improprieties at Highlands Community Charter and Technical Schools.